braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/rich_notifications.md

 Follow the [campaign steps][3] you normally do to compose a push notification for Android.
 You will be using the same composer that you use for setting up push notifications that do not contain rich content.

 ### Step 2: Add Captioning
-Add your Summary Text/ Image Caption that you'd like to display above the image in the notification.
+Add the **Summary Text/Image Caption** that you'd like to display above the image in the notification.

 ![Add Android Summary Text][9]

 ### Step 3: Add Media
-Add your image in the 'Expanded Notification Image' field in the composer of the message.
+Add your image in the **Expanded Notification Image** field in the composer of the message.
 Images can be uploaded directly through the dashboard or by specifying a content URL that is hosted elsewhere.

 ![Add Android Image][8]